acidanthera/VoodooPS2/README.md

 Touchpad:

-- disable touchpad if USB mouse is plugged in and "Ignore built-in trackpad when mouse or wireless trackpad is present" in Accessibility settings in System Preferences.
+- disable touchpad if USB mouse is plugged in and Ignore built-in trackpad when mouse or wireless trackpad is present in Accessibility settings in System Preferences.
   (DONE)

 - calibrate movement/sensitivity to mouse